 In 2015 the California Public Utilities Commission (Commission) sponsored a study by the Lawrence Berkeley National Lab (LBNL) to assess the potential for Demand Response to meet ongoing and emerging grid needs in California.
 According to the study, by 2025 California could shift between 10-20 GWh (2-5% of daily load) of load.
 Further, the study concludes shifting load could save between $200-600 million ($2015) in costs associated with curtailing renewable generation.
 SB100, adopted subsequent to the completion of these estimates, likely increases their magnitude.

 Based on LBNL’s study, estimated cost reductions made possible by Load Shift are primarily the result of avoiding renewable power overgeneration and curtailment.
 Put simply: effective Load Shift strategies allow more of California’s renewable generation to serve California’s customers rather than being curtailed or exported.
-Absent this solution, fulfilling the state’s renewable energy goals would require incremental renewable generators, which would continue making positive contributions during periods of high-load, but in turn deepen the the duck curve challenges during periods of low-load.
+Absent this solution, fulfilling the state’s renewable energy goals would require incremental renewable generators, which would continue making positive contributions during periods of high-load, but in turn deepen the duck curve challenges during periods of low-load.
 This conclusion has been underscored by subsequent analysis.
 The Commission’s 2017 Integrated Resource Planning Modeling, completed by E3 with guidance from the Commission, recommended Load Shift as a valuable contribution to long term resource portfolios.

 Addressing Need for Capacity, Distribution Service, and Customer Bill Management